nrfconnect/sdk-nrf/doc/nrf/libraries/others/hw_unique_key.rst

       - No
       - KDR only

-In devices with a Key Management Unit (KMU), like nRF9160 or nRF5340, the keys reside in reserved slots in the KMU itself.
+In devices with a Key Management Unit (KMU), like nRF91 Series or nRF5340, the keys reside in reserved slots in the KMU itself.
 The KMU can make the keys non-readable and non-writable from the application, while still accessible by the Arm CryptoCell.

 In devices without a KMU, like nRF52840, the bootloader writes the key to the Arm CryptoCell and locks the flash memory page where the key is stored.